oxc-project/oxc/README.md

 ## Milestone

-Oxc has a fully working parser and a prototype for the linter right now.
+As of now, Oxc has a fully working parser and a prototype for the linter.

 The current objectives are: